Place of fights – mat

 - In case of any doubt they consult it with a main referee.

 - They assist the main referee or any person designated by him in preparing diplomas.

 - Scoring referees are responsible for settlement of allowances, rewards and remunerations for athletes, referees and physician)

 XXI.
 Organizational communiqué

-The organizer is obliged to send to the author of Koluchstyle and to the Polish Sport Association BUDO a project of communiqué of all-Polish competition at least 30 days before the competition which after confirmation is sent to the interested sports clubs.
+The organizer is obliged to send to the author of Koluchstyl and to the Sport Association Koluchstyl and World Organization Koluchstyl a project of communiqué of all-Polish competition at least 30 days before the competition which after confirmation is sent to the interested sports clubs.

 The above communiqué should contain:

 1. Name of competition